Amitgm/Grip-Computer-Vision/README.md

 # Grip-Computer-Vision

-These are Computer vision tasks for the internship
+These are various Computer vision tasks from the Sparks Foundation Computer-vision internship.
+Each of the folders are tasks which contains the code and outputs.